POSTECH-CVLab/PyTorch-StudioGAN/README.md

 ## StudioGAN: A Library for Experiment and Evaluation of GANs (Early Version)

-StudioGAN is a library for experiment and evaluation of modern GANs.
-The objective of StudioGAN project is to enable machine learning researchers to easily implement their ideas and compare them with other GAN frameworks.
-To do so, we have implemented or are going to implement state-of-the-art-models and welcome every feedbacks from users.
+StudioGAN is a Pytorch library providing the implementation of representative Generative Adversarial Networks (GANs) for conditional/unconditional image synthesis.
+This project aims to help machine learning researchers to compare the new idea with other GANs in the same Pytorch environment.

 ## 1. Implemented GANs